Home education in the UK

 Temporarily teaching your child(ren) at home

-If you were educating your child at home because their school was closed due to the pandemic, or when isolating, this was usually considered ‘crisis education’ or ‘distance education’.
-It is not the same as elective home education, although there are some similarities.
-In general, with crisis education the child’s school would give resources or remote teaching, rather than you and your child deciding what to do each day.
-The school might require certain assignments, or ask your child to follow the school curriculum.
-If you expected your child to return to school as soon as it opened again, or as soon as it seemed to be safe to do so, then your situation is not that of an elective home educator.
+If you educate your child at home for a short period, perhaps due to illness, or because their school was closed during the pandemic, this is considered ‘crisis education’ or ‘distance education’.
+It is not the same as elective home education, although there may be some similarities.
+In general, with crisis education the child’s school gives resources or remote teaching.
+With elective home education, you and/or your child decide what to do each day.
+With crisis education, the school might require certain assignments, or ask your child to follow a specific curriculum.
+If you expect your child to return to school as soon as is reasonably possible, then your situation is not that of an elective home educator.

-However, if you loved having your children at home, and they found it rewarding to learn in their own way, you might want to consider home educating long term.
-In the UK that’s easy to do and you’ll find pages on this site about getting started and de-registering them from school.
+However, many who started with crisis education (particularly during the pandemic) loved having their children at home, and the children found it rewarding to learn in their own way.
+Some behavioural problems disappeared with one-on-one attention, and a more flexible structure to the day.
+If this applies to you, you might want to consider elective home educating long term.
+In the UK that’s still easy to do and you’ll find pages on this site about getting started and de-registering from school.

 Navigating this site

-This site has a collection of articles about home education, mostly written while we were home educating.
+This site has a collection of articles about home education, most of which were written while we were home educating.
 You can find links to some of the most popular ones in the menu at the top, or the one in the sidebar, or browse the site via the sitemap.
-There are also pages on some ‘educational’ topics which I find interesting.
+There are also pages on some ‘educational’ topics.
 Many of these are about maths, and how to introduce mathematical ideas.
 You can find a list of these on the maths index page.
 If you are interested in finding general resources for home education, there are some pages with suggestions.
 They are roughly sorted by subject.

 There are also pages with links to UK curriculum providers, to home education general sites, and more.
 I regularly add links to local groups and try to stay up to date with international sites.
 If you would like me to add your group or site, or if you find incorrect or broken links, please let me know.